 Implementation Restriction on Register Access: When the state register is used as a source and/or destination, hardware does not ensure execution pipeline coherency.
-Software must set the thread control field to 'switch' for an instruction that uses state register as an explicit operand.
+Software must make the immediate next instruction dependent on an instruction that uses state register as an explicit operand.
 This is important as the state register is an implicit source or destination for many instructions.
 For example, fields like IEEE Exception may be an implicit destination updated by multiple back to back instructions.
-Therefore, if the instructions updating the state register doesn't set 'switch', subsequent instructions may have undefined results.
+Therefore, if the instructions updating the state register doesn't make the next instruction stall, subsequent instructions may have undefined results.